The Shadow of Your Smile (Andy Williams album): Side two

+Charts

 Grammy nominations

 This album brought the sixth and final Grammy nomination that Williams received over the course of his career, this time in the category for Best Vocal Performance, Male.
 This nomination did not focus on the performance of a particular song but rather Williams's performance of the album as a whole.
 The winner was Frank Sinatra for the single "Strangers in the Night", a song that Williams went on to record for his 1967 album Born Free.

 Personnel

 From the liner notes for the original album: